 This example also illustrates how groups of declarations may be nested within each other.
-For example, the where expression in the definition of f starts another group of declarations, containing g and g.
-This group ends just before g, because g is indented less than g and g.
+For example, the where expression in the definition of f starts another group of declarations, containing f and f.
+This group ends just before g, because g is indented less than f and f.